waltonpelkey/Big-Brother-Python-Sim/README.md

   - Cases
   - HOH:
   - if the players on the block are their lowest two relationships the HOH wins the veto they will not change their nominations
-  - if there is a tie for lowest two relationships within the HOH's relationships then the HOH will randomly choose between changing the nomination or keeping it the same 50/50, if the HOH randomly chooses to change the nominations then it will randomly choose to replace
+  - if there is a tie for lowest two relationships within the HOH's relationships then the HOH will randomly choose between changing the nomination or keeping it the same (50/50 chance of either occurance), if the HOH randomly chooses to change the nominations then it will randomly choose to replace the highest
   -